Ogres of East Africa

 [Mary arrives every day precisely at the second hour after dawn.
 I am curious about this reserved and encyclopedic woman.
 It amuses me to write these reflections concerning her in the margins of the catalogue I am composing for my employer.
 He will think this writing fly-tracks, or smudges from my dirty hands (he persists in his opinion that I am always dirty).
 As I write I see Mary before me as she presents herself each morning, in her calico dress, seated on an overturned crate.

-Troy L. Wiggins is from Memphis, Tennessee.
-He was raised on a steady diet of comic books, fantasy fiction, and role-playing games.
-His short fiction has appeared or is forthcoming in Griots: Sisters of the Spear, Long Hidden: Speculative Fiction From the Margins of History, The Mash-Up Americans, Literary Orphans, and Memphis Noir.
-He is a contributor at Book Riot and Panels, and he blogs about the intersection of speculative fiction, race, and nerd culture at Afrofantasy.
-Troy lives in Memphis with his wife and their tiny expuptriate.You can find him on twitter @TroyLWiggins.
+Troy Wiggins is a writer and editor from Memphis, Tennessee.
+His short fiction has appeared or is forthcoming in Griots: Sisters of the Spear, Long Hidden: Speculative Fiction From the Margins of History, Expanded Horizons, Fireside Magazine and Memphis Noir.
+He blogs about the intersection of speculative fiction, race, and nerd culture at afrofantasy.net.
+Troy lives in Memphis with his wife and their two dogs.